His Cross Broke the Wall, Rebirths Us All

 VII.
 THE IRON CEILING

 The brass sky.
 The iron vault.
-Your proud hierarchies form a sealed ceiling, and My rain strikes stone (Leviticus 26:19).
+Your proud ranks form a sealed dome, and My rain strikes stone (Leviticus 26:19).
 Racism seals the sky.
 Partiality blocks the oil (James 2:1–4).
-I drop the plumb-line (Amos 7:7).
-White fire rips the fabric.
-What bars brother from brother bars man from God (1 John 4:20).
-My glory demands an empty sky (Isaiah 42:8).
+I drop the plumb-line, white fire rips what pride built shut (Amos 7:7).
+I did not bleed to build a dome; I bled to bring you home (1 John 4:20; Ephesians 2:19).

-Before I send you into the open sky, rest here a moment.
+Before I send you into the open sky, rest here.
 You are Mine.
-Not because you have kept yourself clean, not because you have resisted every counterfeit, not because your hands are empty enough.
-Because I bought you.
-Because I chose you before the foundations shook.
+Not because you have kept yourself clean.
+Not because you have held off every counterfeit.
+Not because your hands are empty enough.
+Because I bought you (1 Corinthians 6:20).Because I chose you before the foundations shook (Ephesians 1:4).
 Because the Name already written on your forehead is not a reward.
-It is a declaration I made before you could earn or lose it (Revelation 3:12; Ephesians 1:4).
+It is a declaration I made before you could earn or lose it (Revelation 3:12).
 You are My Bride.
 That is settled.
 Everything I have said to you flows from that, not toward it.

 VIII.
 THE OPEN SKY